livepeer/leaderboard-serverless/README.md

 - The orchestrator to get aggregated stats for.
 If `orchestrator` is not provided the response will include aggregated scores for all orchestrators

 - The region to get aggregated stats for.
 If `region` is not provided all regions will be returned in the response.
-"GLOBAL" would be included as well which would be the average of the regions.
 Region must be one of `"FRA", "MDW", "SIN"`.

 - The timestamp to evaluate the query from.
 If `since` is not provided it will return the results fore the last 24 hours.